 Increasingly, people are being advised to enjoy a predominantly plant-based diet.
 As milk is an important source of high-quality protein, dairy is a great complementary source of nutrition to a predominantly plant-based diet which can otherwise be lacking in several essential nutrients such as calcium, riboflavin (vitamin B2), vitamin B12 and essential amino acids.

 Some people may have trouble digesting lactose, and so need to opt for lower lactose or lactose-free products.
 While cow’s milk naturally contains lactose, lactose-free options are available and so there is no need to switch to cow’s milk alternatives.
 Some dairy products such as hard cheeses are naturally low in lactose.
 Also, most people who have problems digesting lactose can usually tolerate small amounts of lactose without experiencing any discomfort, especially if eaten with other foods and spread throughout the day.
 Fermented dairy products such as yoghurt are usually well-tolerated because the lactose is partially broken down during the fermentation process.
 If you’re wondering whether you may have difficulty digesting lactose, we recommend you speak with a health professional for an expert diagnosis and advice tailored to your individual needs.

-Overall, cow’s milk has a huge amount going for it: one ingredient, minimal processing, great taste, versatility and typically more nutritional bang for your buck.
+Overall, cow’s milk has a huge amount going for it: one ingredient, less processing, lots of nutrition, great taste, versatility and typically more nutritional bang for your buck.
 This makes it a great choice that is not easy to replace.
 Plant-based alternatives to cow’s milk can be consumed as part of a balanced and varied diet but should not be considered nutritionally equivalent to milk.